jaimelias/xy-scale/README.md

 - `yCallbackFunc` (Function): Custom function to parse Y for each object.
 Return null or undefined to exclude it from training.
 - `xCallbackFunc` (Function): Custom function to parse X for each object.
 Return null or undefined to exclude it from training.
 - `forceScaling` (String, optional): Forces a specific scaling approach for each feature.
-- `timeSteps` (Number, optional): Transforms a one-dimensional array into an array of overlapping sequences (timesteps), each of a specified length.
-Default is 0 returning original output.

 #### Features:
 - **Y and X Parsing**: Custom parsing for Y and X based on user-defined functions.